 The census is the most common and definitely the easiest way to get the last name.
 An individual will just have to register during the census, which happens every three years.

-During 500 years of ruling of Joseon, commoners have gradually acquired their Korean last names.
+During 500 years of ruling Joseon, commoners have gradually acquired their Korean last names.
 In fact, even the slaves had their last names in the last hundred years, and they chose to adopt the Korean last names Kim, Lee, and Park.
 These last names have grown so big to the point that even commoners and slaves used them to hide their social hierarchy.
-So, if you're asking if all of the Koreans who have the same last names are related to by blood, well, definitely not.
+So, if you're asking if all of the Koreans who have the same last names are related by blood, well, definitely not.

 During the Japanese colonization period, Koreans were forced to have last names, and people ended up choosing Lee, Park, Kim, Jung, Choi, Jo, Yoon, Kang, Im, Jang, Shin, and Yu.